kyhhe/sonder/architecture.md

 # Architecture

-## Entries Screen: to both client and server
+## MainMenuScreen: to client
-   - Model which loads all past entries from the saved data in the JSON file to the clients
-   - Displays all entries on the screen
-   - Clears all stored entries if needed
-   - Checks if any entries are currently saved
-   - Does not communicate with other models directly, but does read the JSON file written by other models
+   - View which provides the interface for the user to proceed with the game.
+Shows the “task”, “garden”, and “entries” to navigate to other screens.
+Randomly selects a welcome message to display on the main menu screen along with the menu background image and begins playing the game’s background music.
+   - Navigates to *TaskScreens*, *GardenScreen* and *EntriesScreen* when the corresponding button is selected.

 ## StartLogic: to server
    - Controller for the logic for displaying the user’s daily tasks.